linyaoli/linyaoli.github.io/notes/2016-03-07-backfill-systems.md

 # A Typical Design of Database Backfill System

-At some point, we may need to backfill new columns in a frequently queried table.
-Assume there are massive amount of records, and each record has blah blah..
+At some point, we may need to [backfill](https://en.wiktionary.org/wiki/backfill) new columns in a frequently queried table.

 Generate backfill audits
 -----------------------